 My Brother’s Husband is a fictional story about a Japanese straight man named Yaichi, who discovers his estranged twin brother passed away and was married to a Canadian man.
 The husband Mike moves in with Yaichi and his young daughter Kana, which causes Yaichi to confront his homophobia that severed his relationship with his brother.
 He’s uncomfortable with the situation, while Kana adores Mike and is open-minded to gay issues.
 It’s all the more important and poignant that it comes from Gengoroh Tagame, who is a gay Japanese man.
 He normally draws very intense erotica, but made this manga for general audiences to learn about gay people.
 For a US audience, it’s an intimate look at the form homophobia takes in Japan.

-My Lesbian Experience with Loneliness is a completely different beast as a mature autobiographical diary manga.
-Kabi Nagata explores mental health, toxic family dynamics, the pressures of society, what it means to find fulfilment in life, and, of course, her sexuality.
+My Lesbian Experience with Loneliness is a completely different beast as a mature autobiographical diary manga about the circumstances that led to the author hiring a lesbian escort.
+Kabi Nagata explores mental health, toxic family dynamics, the pressures of society, what it means to find fulfillment in life, and, of course, her sexuality.
 It’s a frank but kind self-reflection on her life, one that’s shockingly relatable and cathartic for many readers.

 Since we’re already three months into 2018, we have to back up and make sure you didn’t miss anything.